Vera Baird: Early life and education

 Baird was born in Oldham, Lancashire, and attended Yew Tree County Primary School and the local authority-run Chadderton Grammar School for Girls.
-She then studied law at Newcastle Polytechnic where she gained an LLB.
-While at Newcastle Polytechnic she founded and edited a student newspaper, Polygon, and a year later was elected vice president of the Polytechnic Union.
+She gained an LLB from Newcastle Polytechnic.
+While at Newcastle Polytechnic she founded and edited a student newspaper, Polygon.
+The next year, she was elected vice president of the Polytechnic Union.
 In 1983 she gained a BA in literature and modern history at the Open University.

-In 1983 she became a legal associate of the Royal Town Planning Institute.
+Also in 1983 she became a legal associate of the Royal Town Planning Institute.
 She completed the first year of an MA in modern history at London Guildhall University from 1999 before transferring to the University of Teesside on being selected for Redcar.
 She is currently studying for an MPhil (History) at the University of Teesside.

 She is an honorary fellow of St Hilda's College, Oxford, and of Teesside University, and an honorary professor of London South Bank University.
 In November 2017 Baird was appointed an Honorary Fellow of Durham University Law School.